-Models 4 to 7 allow us to examine the interaction terms of country-level variables with gender and gender role attitudes as part of H2 and H3, to determine whether more egalitarian country contexts influence the probability of providing care for egalitarian men and women.
-As seen in Table 4, we find no evidence that gender egalitarian men in gender egalitarian contexts are more likely to be carers than in more traditional contexts.
-We find that an increase in LTC expenditure (Model 4) and percentage of egalitarian men (Model 7) corresponds with a reduced likelihood of being a carer for men with undetermined care views, while an increase in the women’s labour force participation rate (Model 6) further decreases the probability of caring for traditional men.
+Models 4 to 7 allow us to examine the interaction terms of country-level variables with sex and gender role attitudes as part of H2 and H3, to determine whether more egalitarian country contexts influence the probability of providing care for egalitarian men and women.
+As seen in Table 4, we find no evidence that gender egalitarian men in gender egalitarian contexts are more likely to be carers than is the case in more traditional contexts.
+An increase in LTC expenditure at the country-level showed no moderating effect on the association between gender care attitudes for women: a one-unit increase in LTC expenditure was associated with -0.9 percentage points decrease in the probability of providing informal care for women with unegalitarian gender attitudes, with similar and non-significant coefficients for women with in-between (-0.09 pp) and egalitarian (-1.1 pp) gender attitudes.
+An increase in LTC expenditure (Model 4) and percentage of egalitarian men (Model 7) corresponds with a reduced probability of being a carer for men with undetermined care views, while an increase in women’s labour force participation rate (Model 6) further decreases the probability of caring-giving by traditional men.
 All these results however are only significant at the 10% level.
-Therefore, it appears that the gender equal public policies proxied in our analysis do not positively influence the uptake of informal care by egalitarian men.
+Therefore, it appears that gender equal public policies proxied in our analysis do not positively influence the uptake of informal care delivery by egalitarian men.

-For women, we find only weak evidence that gender egalitarian contexts associate with a lower probability of providing care by egalitarian women.
+Among women, there is only weak evidence that gender egalitarian contexts are associated with a lower probability of providing care by egalitarian women.
 Only higher women’s LFP rate translates into a lower probability to provide care among egalitarian women (Model 5).
-On the contrary, an increase in the percentage of women in the national parliament corresponds to a positive increase in the likelihood of being a carer for egalitarian women.
-Furthermore, the AMEs for the interaction effect of country-level variables, gender and gender role attitudes show no differences in the directionality of the impact of these country variables on the probability to provide care within men and women with different gender role attitudes.
-Simply put, public expenditure on long-term care, women’s LFP rate, proportion of women in national parliament and share of egalitarian men in a given country have similar impact on all individuals, regardless of one’s care views or gender.
+On the contrary, an increase in the percentage of women in national government corresponds to an increase in the likelihood of being a carer for egalitarian women.
+Furthermore, the AMEs for the interaction effect of country-level variables, sex and gender role attitudes show no differences in the directionality of the impact of these country variables on the probability to provide care within men and women with different gender role attitudes.
+Simply put, public expenditure on long-term care, women’s LFP rate, proportion of women in national government and share of egalitarian men in a given country all have similar impact on all individuals, regardless of care views or gender.
 We therefore find limited proof that national contexts, namely public policies and gender norms, have a mediating effect in an individual’s decision to provide informal care and that this effect is higher for women.
-Results therefore reject H2 and H3.
+Results therefore do not support H2 and H3.

 Discussion